 Thus equipped, the V8 is a reasonably durable, high-revving engine with lots of power (Chuck says around 325 horsepower (186 kW) at 7,500 rpm), but not so much low-end torque as to burst the differential.
 We didn’t discuss performance numbers, but based on its power-to-weight ratio, reaching 60 mph (97 km/h) probably takes around five seconds, with the quarter somewhere in the 12s.
 How fast does it go?
 Well, Chuck said he added the tail spoiler because he found the rear end would get awfully light at 160 mph (258 km/h) …

 Chuck’s car, which was once a 1965 Corvair Corsa, is a little bit different than the standard Crown in a number of respects.
 A Plexiglas divider window and insulated firewall is installed behind the front seats in place of the standard engine cover.
 (One problem with the Crown conversion is that putting the engine in the rear seat area also restricts front seat travel — long-legged drivers need not apply.)
 The rear window is aircraft-grade polycarbonate, hinged for engine access, retained by Dzeus fasteners, and vented to relieve internal air pressure.
-This is a trick that improves top speed (Shelby offered something similar as a dealer option for racing-spec GT-350 Mustangs) as well as venting heat and fumes from the engine compartment.
+This is a trick that improves top speed (something similar was available as a dealer option on racing-spec GT-350 Mustangs) as well as venting heat and fumes from the engine compartment.

 To improve the effectiveness of the window vent, Chuck has added a small spoiler at the rear edge of the roof to up the slow-moving air (the boundary layer) that clings to the roof surface.
 Chuck reports that the divider window and vented engine compartment make the cabin temperature entirely livable, with good flow-through ventilation on even hot days.
 The interior is braced with a full roll cage, which not only offers crash protection, but also helps to stiffen the body.
 The suspension is extensively modified with relocated control arms for better camber control and front and rear anti-roll bars.
 Front brakes are discs borrowed from a Corvette, with finned aluminum drums in back.
 He has wider tires in the rear than in the front to help limit the car’s propensity to get sideways.